losandes/heinz-95729-project/api/README.md

 * **composition.js**: where we bootstrap hilary, and compose our dependency graph.
 It's the [composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) of the app.

 * <span style='color:red'>test.js</span> : where we bootstrap the required testing dependencies.
-Since we are using a `testdb` to implement all of our tests.
+Since we are using a `test_db` to implement all of our tests.

   ### To run our tests: